discordrb/discordrb/README.md

     ruby ping.rb

-*The above assumes you have a working version with the token and the contents of the simple bot saved to a `ping.rb` file.*
+*The above assumes you have a working version with the token and client id setup and the contents of the simple bot saved to a `ping.rb` file.*

 See [additional examples here](https://github.com/discordrb/discordrb/tree/master/examples).